Tracy Peterson’s Banking Career Filled with Adventure

 While he may not have been scaling mountains or deep-sea diving, Tracy Peterson’s career has been full of new adventures.
 In the years he has been with Bell Bank, Tracy has launched a major department, set up bank branches in new communities, and helped establish Bell Bank’s presence in new and growing markets.

-Starting out, Tracy studied business administration at the University of North Dakota and was recruited out of college by the FDIC, where he spent 4 years working as a bank examiner.
+Starting out, Tracy studied business administration at the University of North Dakota in Grand Forks, N.D., and was recruited out of college by the FDIC, where he spent 4 years working as a bank examiner.

 In 1995, he started working in Bell’s credit department, where he stayed for 4 years before working for Western State Bank.
 After 4 years with Western, Richard Solberg, Bell’s board chairman, called Tracy to come back and launch our correspondent banking department.